 - Changes to urination

-In a paper described by the Department of Integrative Biology, researchers found that cockroaches can withstand weights up to 300 times their own in small crevices and 900 times their weight in other situations.
+The Department of Integrative Biology found that cockroaches can withstand weights up to 300 times their own in small crevices and 900 times their weight in other situations.

 - Bad breath